| | |

 Pros and cons of cloth diapers: summary

-With all the pros and cons of cloth diapers I listed the ones that were most important to me below:
+With all the pros and cons of cloth diapers, I listed the ones that were most important to me below:

 Advantages of cloth diapers: